92181/stlviewer/README.md

 * Choose which mesh gets displayed and which will not, optimal for an efficient viewing experience.

 # Usage
+The STL file viewer at it's core is an easy program to audit multiple STL files at the same time.
+The key functionality can be accessed through the canvas UI, or with the keybinds below.

-Code here WIP
+WIP 2024.

+Various keybinds that can be used are......

-- `WASD`: To move around the scene.
+- `WASD` To move around the scene.
-- `R`: To rotate the current selection around the specified axis.
+- `R` To rotate the current selection around the specified axis.
-- `G`: To move the current selection.
+- `G` To move the current selection.
-- `T`: To scale the current selection to the desired size.
+- `T` To scale the current selection to the desired size.
+- `P` If you want to import either an ASCII or binary STL file.

 # Images
 Images here WIP